Florida activities like watersports, nature preserves and museums are just some of the Punta Gorda attractions that keep visitors engaged

 At the 30-acre waterfront Peace River Botanical and Sculpture Gardens, groups can learn about five ecosystems that include marshlands, wetlands, mangroves, uplands and tidal basins.
 Flowering trees and plants bloom year-round, and gardens display sculptures by internationally renowned artists from the United States, China and Turkey.

 Rick Treworgy’s spacious Muscle Car Museum showcases as many as 200 shiny classic cars from the 1950s to the early 1970s.
-The museum features sporty Caminos, Camaros, Corvettes, GTOs, Oldsmobile 442s, SS Chevelles and more, from “muscle” cars to classic cars and hotrods to car memorabilia and a 1960s-style diner.
+The museum features sporty Caminos, Camaros, Corvettes, GTOs, Oldsmobile 442s, SS Chevelles and more.
+From “muscle” cars to classic cars and hotrods to car memorabilia and a 1960s-style diner, this is one of the coolest Punta Gorda attractions for any group.
 Most of the cars are in pristine running condition, and the hot rods span a range of makes and models covering 80 years of automobile history.
 The museum also hosts “cruise-in” gatherings, popular events for car enthusiasts.

-The 17,000-square-foot Military Heritage Museum is front and center in its new home in Punta Gorda, and has many interactive exhibits and programs portraying U.S. military history from pre-Revolutionary War days to current conflicts.
+The 17,000-square-foot Military Heritage Museum is front and center in its new home in Punta Gorda.
+Florida activities here include many interactive exhibits and programs portraying U.S. military history from pre-Revolutionary War days to current conflicts.
 Air Force Brigadier General Warfield Tibbets, Jr., famed pilot of the Enola Gay, the plane that dropped the first atomic bomb on Japan, served as the museum’s initial honorary chairman.

 Veterans lead tours and give visitors a unique perspective of key moments in history that cannot be obtained from a textbook.
-The museum features interactive programs utilizing flight simulators, VR technology and laser ranges, military exhibits from the various military branches, oral histories and a 247-seat theater where special programs and films are offered as well as an extensive military library.
+The museum features interactive programs utilizing flight simulators, VR technology and laser ranges.
+In addition, military exhibits from the various military branches, oral histories and a 247-seat theater where special programs and films are offered as well as an extensive military library.

 Located on the shores of the Peace River, the Charlotte Harbor Event and Conference Center offers 44,000 square feet of event space, pristine panoramic waterfront views and food service management for any size group.
 The venue can host consumer expositions and trade shows, sports tournaments, regional and national conventions, and other gatherings.
 Another group venue is the Cultural Center of Charlotte County with a capacity of 1,500, and 90,000 square feet of space.